Introduction

 The easiest way is to take Trail 1 from the Nature Center to the crow's foot junction with Trails 2 and 3, and take 2 down to the creek.
 Explore that area but do not travel downstream past the warning sign.
 Many fossils can be seen there and you can travel upstream a bit to get a sense of the canyon in this part of the Park.

 A second way is to start at the Oak Grove Shelter parking lot and head down the steps and go left on Trail 5 until you see the steps heading down to Trail 2.
-This puts you into the vicinity of Wallace Falls (E) at a sharp curve in the creek.
+This puts you into the vicinity of Wallace Falls at a sharp curve in the creek.
 Short walks upstream and down give you a nice sense of the valley in this middle range.
+(Our favorite)